PyAr/PyZombis/_sources/lectures/TWP05/TWP05_11_en.rst

     print(text[10])
     print(text[15])

-+ **Caution**: we cannot access an index greater than the number of characters in the string.
++ **Caution**: we cannot access an index greater than the amount of characters in the string

 .. codelens:: cl_l05_11d